braiddynamics/qbd-portal/docs/02-topology/06-tripartite-braid.md

 :::info[**Computational Verification via the Fundamental Equation of Geometrogenesis**]

-The following Python simulation models the precise time-evolution of local density clusters using the rigorous Master Equation derived in Chapter 5.
+The following Python simulation models the precise time-evolution of local density clusters using the Master Equation derived in Chapter 5.
 It contrasts the fate of a **Trivial Excitation** (which is subject to the full deletion flux) against a **Prime Knot** (which engages the Topological Barrier, setting $J_{out} \to 0$ for the knot's core).

 ```python
 import numpy as np